Choosing the best Spanish curriculum: 11 questions to ask

 The truth is that schools who cannot find or afford a Spanish-speaking teacher, as well as homeschool families with parents who don’t speak Spanish, have limited options for helping their young learners effectively acquire real-world Spanish speaking skills.
 They need a program with enough support so the facilitating teacher will know exactly what is going on.
 Also, the program must present language in a meaningful context so children can comprehend and acquire naturally without distracting explanation or translation.

 Parents and teachers who do not speak Spanish well (or at all) will find that Calico Spanish Stories provides this total support.
 Step-by-step lesson plans often offer scripts of what to say.
 Unit guides include translations of every Video Story and song, as well as teaching tips, grammar notes, and other explanations that help you understand why we wrote our program the way we did, and how to use it to effectively create a Spanish learning experience for children.
 Schools and families with little Spanish proficiency will find it more difficult to see success with their learners using other programs.
+(See what The Old Schoolhouse and Cathy Duffy have to say about using Stories.)

 Want to see if you understand our Video Stories?
 Check out EIGHT of them with a FREE trial.
 Just click the red button above this post.